newyorkconservative/newyorkconservative.github.io/_posts/2018-08-25-twitter-censorship-and-privacy-concerns.md

 <p>Nothing that I wrote violated the twitter terms and services -</p>
 <p>https://help.twitter.com/en/rules-and-policies/twitter-rules</p>
 <p>I sent an email to twitter and they are looking into the situation.</p>
-<p>I have to add that for any of the above mentioned times that my account was locked out there was never a reason.
-Which is strange because if there was some tweet in particular or some behavior that I was engaging in I would think the company would let me know so that I do not repeat it.
-But all they do is send a link with their terms and conditions.</p>
+<p>I have to add that for any of the above mentioned times that my account was locked out there was never a reason the company provided.</p>
+<p>Which is strange because if there was some tweet in particular or some behavior that I was engaging in that was causing the lock-outs I would think the company would let me know so that I do not repeat it.</p>
+<p>But all they do is send a link with their terms and conditions.</p>
 <p>I would assume that it is specifically vague so that they can censor things they disagree with from a personal standpoint.</p>
-<p>Although I use twitter heavily to get news and provide comments I am planning on leaving the platform altogether once Trump wins re-election in 2020.</p>
-<p>It is obvious that the company wants to be a left leaning content provider much more than it wants to be a forum for the information sharing of different and competing ideas.</p>
+<p>Twitter can talk all it wants to about the "conversation" but it is obvious that the company wants to be a left leaning content provider much more than it wants to be a forum for the information sharing of different and competing ideas.</p>
 <p>I will update this thread when I hear more....</p>

 <!-- wp:paragraph -->